secML/secML.github.io/src/content/post/class6.md

 ---
 ## Evaluating the Robustness of Neural Networks

-> Weng et al. _Evaluating the Robustness of Neural Networks: An Extreme Value Theory Approach_.
+> Tsui-Wei Weng, Huan Zhang, Pin-Yu Chen, Jinfeng Yi, Dong Su, Yupeng Gao, Cho-Jui Hsieh, Luca Daniel. _Evaluating the Robustness of Neural Networks: An Extreme Value Theory Approach_.
 ICLR 2018.
 January 2018 [[PDF]](https://arxiv.org/pdf/1801.10578.pdf)

 Little work has been done towards developing a comprehensive measure of robustness for neural networks, primarily due to them growing mathematically complex as the number of layers increases.
 The authors contribute a lower bound on the minimal perturbation needed to generate an adversarial sample.
 They accomplish this by using the extreme value theorem to estimate the local Lipschitz constant for a given sample.